maxcelant/leetcode/patterns/★ Cheatsheet.md

 **Sliding Window**
 - Find a subset/substring/window that matches a condition in a non-contiguous list.
+- Find the largest window that fits some criteria.

 **Linked List**
 - Know how to use dummy nodes and fast-slow pointers.